kartikwar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an Assistant Professor in the Marketing & Behavioural Science Division at The University of British Columbia.
-My research focuses on consumer judgments and decisions in real-world settings.
-My doctoral dissertation explored numerical cognition in contexts such as consumer ratings and time perception.
+My research examines how consumers form judgments and make decisions in real-world contexts, with a particular focus on numerical cognition—including how people interpret ratings and perceive time.
+My work has been published in the Journal of Marketing Research.

-Before transitioning to academia, I was a founding team member of OYO Rooms, an e-commerce startup that has evolved into a leading global hospitality chain.
-I also have experience as an Intellectual Property Law Consultant for US law firms.
+Before pursuing an academic career, I was a founding team member of OYO Rooms, an e-commerce startup that has grown into a leading global hospitality chain.
+I also served as an Intellectual Property Law Consultant for U.S. law firms, advising on various aspects of technology and consumer-focused innovations.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.